Retirement Distribution Planning May Help Minimize Your Overall Tax Expenses

 Retirement distribution planning can require a fair bit of analysis of the tax treatment of withdrawals from your taxable investment accounts and distributions from your various types of retirement account in order to minimize and optimize your tax exposures.

 Taxable accounts − Dividends, interest and other investment income are generally taxable in the year earned, and capital gains are taxable when realized.
 The tax rates specific to you on your dividends, interest and capital gains may very well all be different.

 Tax-deferred accounts – Dividends, interest income and capital gains are not taxed in IRAs, 401(k)s, 403(b)s and similar plans until withdrawn from an account, and withdrawals are generally subject to ordinary income tax.

 Tax-free accounts − Dividends, interest income, capital gains and withdrawals from Roth IRAs or Roth 401(k)s, are generally not taxed.

-Remember, taxes will likely be one of your biggest expenses in retirement, so deferring, minimizing and optimizing your taxes can help extend the life of your savings.
+Remember, taxes will likely be one of your biggest expenses in retirement, so developing a retirement distribution planning strategy to defer, minimize and optimize your taxes can help extend the life of your savings.

-The bottom line here is that you need to be future-focused every year as you contemplate which accounts to use to fund your cash needs in light of other taxable transactions that you might need to account for when filing and paying your taxes.
+The bottom line here is that you need to be future-focused every year as you contemplate which accounts to use to fund your cash needs and be prepared to adjust your retirement planning distribution strategy in light of other taxable transactions that you might need to account for when filing and paying your taxes.

 Retirement distribution planning is very much based upon your individual facts and circumstances.
 Following general rules-of-thumb here could unwittingly and unnecessarily increase your tax expenses.

-If you would like help developing a retirement distribution plan, we may be able to help.
+If you would like help developing a retirement distribution planning strategy, we may be able to help.